Pitt passes for 6 TDs, Ball State routs Fordham 57-29

-MUNCIE, Ind. — Drew Pitt passed for 439 yards and a school-record-tying six touchdowns and Ball State won its 10th straight home opener with a 57-29 victory over Fordham on Saturday.
+MUNCIE, Ind. — Drew Plitt passed for 439 yards and a school-record-tying six touchdowns and Ball State won its 10th straight home opener with a 57-29 victory over Fordham on Saturday.

-Pitt’s passing yardage is the fourth highest in team history and the 57 points is the Cardinals’ fourth highest total all-time.
+Plitt’s passing yardage is the fourth highest in team history and the 57 points is the Cardinals’ fourth highest total all-time.
 The Cardinals scored a team-record 66 points in a 1977 win over Cal Poly Pomona.
-Pitt’s six TD passes matched the mark set by Keith Wenning in 2013 in a win over Miami (Ohio).
+Plitt’s six TD passes matched the mark set by Keith Wenning in 2013 in a win over Miami (Ohio).

 DeMorat, the reigning Patriot Football League offensive player of the week, completed 20 of 35 passes for 221 yards with one TD and two interceptions.
 Zach Davis carried 19 times for 85 yards for the Rams, while Trey Sneed had two short TD runs.